Antioxidants and Endurance Athletes

 And now for some important notes about antioxidants relating to endurance athletes…

 Yes, antioxidants do benefit endurance athletes.
-They have shown in legitimate research to decrease perceived exertion in endurance athletes during exercise, significantly reduce muscle soreness and inflammation following workouts, and significantly decrease oxidative DNA damage.
+They have been shown in legitimate research to decrease perceived exertion in endurance athletes during exercise, significantly reduce muscle soreness and inflammation following workouts, and significantly decrease oxidative DNA damage.
 However, our approach of isolating antioxidants in highly concentrated supplements may not be as effective as we once hoped or suspected.
 As is almost always the case, nature’s delivery method is far more effective than ours.

 Antioxidant supplementation may not be all good news, however.
-There are a couple very important considerations for endurance athletes.
+There are a couple of very important considerations for endurance athletes.
 The first is that some polyphenols appear to inhibit iron absorption (Penn State 2010, August 23, Polyphenol antioxidants inhibit iron absorption).
-As an example, green tea, which is known to be high in polyphenols, has been shown to inhibit iron absorption.
+For example, green tea, known to be high in polyphenols, has been shown to inhibit iron absorption.
 This is a big deal, as iron is the key micronutrient for red blood cell production and function (see blog post on red blood cell turnover).
-It is also a micronutrient that has a high turnover rate in endurance athletes.
-Supplementing iron blindly (aka without monitoring blood levels) is generally considered to be a poor decision, as an overabundance of iron in the system is linked to several serious health problems, including cancer risk (see my blog post on supplementing iron for more information).
+It is also a micronutrient with a high turnover rate in endurance athletes.
+Supplementing iron blindly (aka without monitoring blood levels) is generally considered a poor decision, as an overabundance of iron in the system is linked to several serious health problems, including cancer risk (see my blog post on supplementing iron for more information).
 Therefore, it is important to be aware of the relationship between polyphenols and iron, and thus pay attention to where you are getting your antioxidants.
 Avoid the polyphenol sources, and stick with fruits and veggies ideally.